peterukk/rte-rrtmgp/README.md

 ------------

-**How it works**: Instead of the original lookup-table interpolation routine and "eta" parameter to handle the overlapping absorption of gases in a given band, this fork implements neural networks (NNs) to predict the optical depths and planck fractions for given atmospheric conditions and gas concentrations, which includes all minor long-wave gases supported by RRTMGP.
-The NNs predict optical properties (molecular absorption, scattering or emission) for all spectral points from an input vector consisting of the atmospheric conditions and gas concentrations of an atmospheric layer.
-The models have been trained on 6-7 million samples (longwave) spanning a wide range of conditions (pre-industrial, present-day, future...) so that they may be used for both weather and climate applications.
+**How it works**: Instead of the original lookup-table interpolation routine and "eta" parameter to handle the overlapping absorption of gases in a given band, this fork implements neural networks (NNs) to predict optical properties for given atmospheric conditions and gas concentrations, which includes all minor longwave (LW) gases supported by RRTMGP.
+The NNs predict molecular absorption (LW/SW), scattering (SW) or emission (LW) for all spectral points from an input vector consisting of temperature, pressure and gas concentrations of an atmospheric layer.
+The models have been trained on 6-7 million samples (LW) spanning a wide range of conditions (pre-industrial, present-day, future...) so that they may be used for both weather and climate applications.

 **Speed**: The optical depth kernel alone is 1-6 times faster while the computation of clear-sky fluxes using NNs and refactored code is 2-3 times faster.
 This is when all gases are included, which in the longwave results in a NN with 18 inputs in total.
 Expect large speedups with a fast BLAS library such as MKL and when comparing against a full computation (minor gases are expensive in the original code, "for free" with NNs"), otherwise smaller.
 The NN implementation uses BLAS where the input data is packed into a (ngas * (ncol * nlay)) matrix which is then fed to GEMM call to predict a block of data at a time.
 Clear-sky timings: